 - Plan, develop, and manage operations policies and programs, regularly identifying areas of improvement.

-- Oversee the accounting functions for Feed the Truth, in partnership with our accountant, including tracking and analyzing expenses to ensure accuracy of monthly financial reporting.
+- Working closely with our accountant, oversee the accounting functions for Feed the Truth, including tracking and analyzing expenses to ensure accuracy of monthly financial reporting.